 Lovrich received his bachelor’s degree in physical education from AUM in 1990 and completed work on a master’s degree in education in 1995.
 Lovrich is married to the former Holli Wells.
 They are the proud parents of three children, Camden, Cate and Allie Grace.

-Clay Booth is beginning his third season as an assistant coach with the Warhawk program.
+Clay Booth is beginning his fourth season as an assistant coach with the Warhawk program.
 During the three seasons prior to being selected as assistant coach, Booth worked as a graduate assistant with former head coach Q.V.
 Lowe and current head coach Marty Lovrich.

 Booth joined the coaching staff following a successful two-year playing career at AUM.

 A member of the 2009 AUM team, which advanced to the NAIA Baseball National Championship Opening Round, he appeared in 80 career games for the Warhawks, finishing with a .291 career batting average.
 He recorded 12 doubles and four home runs, while driving in 46 runs.

 Prior to his arrival at AUM, Booth was a two-year letterwinner at Shelton State Community College, where he helped the Bucs to a fourth-place finish at the Junior College World Series as a senior.
 During his career at SSCC, Booth posted a .296 batting average with 11 doubles and 41 runs batted in.

 A native of Tuscaloosa, Booth prepped at Tuscaloosa High School, where he played for head coach Kenny Burns.
 He is the son of Billy and Tracey Booth.
 He has one sister, Ashley, and one brother, Brett, who plays baseball for the University of Alabama.
 He earned his bachelor’s degree from AUM in secondary education and sports leadership in 2010.

 A two-time All-Southern States Athletic Conference performer, Sam Judah returns to the Warhawks for his third season as a volunteer assistant coach in 2015.